Invalid email address

 • Google Analytics.
 If the campaign has links to a website or landing page, Google Analytics can help you with data on traffic, conversions, and bounce rates.

 • Influencer management tools.
 MightyScout is an influencer marketing tool that brings campaign monitoring, reporting, and analytics together in one place.
 You can see numbers like sales, impressions, reach, clicks, and ROI from influencer campaigns, making it easier for you to collect data for your report.
-Unlike most influencer marketing platforms, MightyScout captures metrics and content from unpaid campaigns.
+Unlike most influencer marketing platforms, MightyScout captures metrics and content from "unpaid" influencers (e.g., applicable for product gifting, seeding, and influencer events).

 Once you’ve collected data, organize it in a clear and accessible format, such as a spreadsheet or dashboard.
 This will make it easier to visualize and analyze the data further, helping you identify patterns and trends.